-Usually these kind of fractures occur as the result of a fall on an outstretched arm and are often associated with a distal radius fracture.
+Usually, this kind of fracture occurs as the result of a fall on an outstretched arm and is often associated with a distal radius fracture 1.

-The fracture is easy to recognise on plain films.
+The fracture is easy to recognize on plain film.
 Sometimes the fractures may not seem very apparent on x-ray if there is no displacement.

 Treatment and prognosis

-It is believed that lack of union of these avulsion fractures does not significantly affect late functional results.
-Fractures at the very base of the ulnar styloid can cause instability of the DRUJ and disruption of the TFCC insertion at the ulnar fovea.
-It is argued that these injuries therefore need open stabilisation.
+In patients with distal radius fractures, a concomitant ulnar styloid fracture does not affect outcomes 3, and a lack of union of these fractures does not significantly affect late functional results 1,2.
+Fractures at the very base of the ulnar styloid can cause instability of the distal radioulnar joint (DRUJ) and disruption of the triangular fibrocartilage complex (TFCC) insertion at the ulnar fovea.
+It is argued that these injuries, therefore, need open stabilization 1.